sassoftware/grafana-esp-plugin/README.md

 ### Prerequisites

-* Lightweight SAS Event Stream Processing running in Kubernetes with User Account and Authentication (UAA).
-For more information, see [SAS Event Stream Processing Lightweight Kubernetes](https://github.com/.sassoftware/esp-kubernetes).
+* SAS Event Stream Processing running in Kubernetes with User Account and Authentication (UAA), Keycloak Authentication or SAS Logon Authentication.
-* A Grafana deployment with the name `grafana`, running in the same namespace as lightweight SAS Event Stream Processing.
+* A Grafana deployment with the name `grafana`, running in the same namespace as SAS Event Stream Processing.
 * It is recommended to have an Ingress for the Grafana deployment.
 * A Linux environment with kubectl installed, to run the plug-in installation script.
 * Internet access, to enable the plug-in installation script to download the plug-in from [https://github.com/sassoftware/grafana-esp-plugin/releases](https://github.com/sassoftware/grafana-esp-plugin/releases).